 16. Pick Up a Hobby

 A fun way to enjoy spring outside is to teach younger kids how to ride a bike or older kids how to rollerskate, skateboard or rollerblade.
+A new hobby can provide ongoing outdoor activities for kids that they can carry with them throughout their entire lives.
 You might even pick up the hobby for yourself!

 17. Scavenge Through Nature